gdiet/backup/README.md

 * At home, I use a laptop computer with a 1 TB SSD.
 My private collection of photos, videos, audio and document files is larger than 1 TB.
 Duh.
 * Although I try to avoid it, many photos and videos are stored in two places in my collection.
 This also bloats backups.
 Urg.
 * The laptop actually is our family computer.
-Sometimes, somebody accidentially deletes or overwrites files we would have liked to keep, or moves them to a place where we will never find them again.
+Sometimes, somebody accidentally deletes or overwrites files we would have liked to keep, or moves them to a place where we will never find them again.
 Gah.
 * One backup isn't enough for me to feel good, I like to keep two backups, and the second backup should be synchronized with the first, at least from time to time.
 Acg.

 ### (Some Of) The Solutions DedupFS Provides